Mission and objectives

 We will organise workshops involving colleagues in aging and data specialists.
 We will examine issues around data relating to cognition.
 Domain specialists will be invited and share the state of the art of the issues.

-The first workshop will be held in Tokyo, Japan as a hybrid event in September 2022.
+The first workshop will be held online in September 2022.
 The second workshop will be held online by the middle of the year 2023.

 Topics to be addressed in the workshops, include: